R-Sh1ki/env-setup/README.md

 ## 0. Network Prepare

-I think it's necessary to install some tools to confirm that we can easily connect to github and raw.githubusercontent.com.
-I use `clash for windows pkg` and configurate proxy maually.
+I think it's necessary to install some tools to confirm that we can easily connect to GitHub and raw.githubusercontent.com.
+I use `clash for windows pkg` and configure proxy manually.
 And I will add raw.githubusercontent.com ip to hosts (you can find details on `./dotfiles/hosts`).
-Here is the parser for lastest clash to solve timeout problem (You also can find it in clash_for_windows_pkg issues).
+Here is the parser for latest clash to solve timeout problem (You also can find it in clash_for_windows_pkg issues).

 ```bash
 parsers: # array